Economic Systems: Capitalism, Communism, and Socialism

 - economic transactions take place in markets, where buyers and sellers interact;

-- businesses and employees are free to pursue their own self-interest;
+- businesses and employees are free to pursue their own self-interest and are motivated to do so by the potential to earn a profit;

 Because consumers are free to buy what they want, the competition for their funds will require businesses to satisfy their needs, or else they will cease to exist due to lack of sales.
 This consumer sovereignty is what effects the efficient allocation of resources.